Skip to main content

 When to Expect Your Insurance Cards

 It’s not unusual for health insurance ID cards to arrive a bit after your policy starts, especially if it kicks in on the 1st of the month or at the beginning of a new plan year.
-Usually, it takes about 2-3 weeks after your first premium payment for your insurance provider to send out your cards.
+Usually, it takes about 1-2 weeks to process applications and mail out your welcome packet, but it may extend to 2-3 weeks during busy times like open enrollment.
 This initial payment, known as the binder payment, activates your plan and gets the ball rolling on your documentation.
+Additionally, many insurance companies provide digital cards that can be accessed almost immediately through their member portals.

 What to Do If Your Cards Are Delayed